celo-org/docs/docs/FAQs.md

 ### When building for web2 what SDKs or libraries are available?

-A basic example can be found [here](./developer-guide/start/wallet-connect).
+A basic example of using wallet connect with Valora can be found [here](/developer-resources/walkthroughs/valora-wc-v1).
 If you prefer more granular control, take a look at [use-contractkit](https://github.com/celo-tools/use-contractkit).